seedstack/website/content/guides/using-snapshots/index.md

 ---

 Sometimes there is a need to use a development version of a SeedStack component in your project, **for testing purposes**.
+This guide will help you configure Maven to access SeedStack SNAPSHOT dependencies.<!--more-->

 SeedStack Java components are available as Maven dependencies at the following locations:

 * Releases are available on [Bintray](https://bintray.com/seedstack/jars), [JCenter](https://bintray.com/bintray/jcenter)